High Rhulain: Plot summary

-The novel begins with Riggu Felis, wildcat warlord of Green Isle, and his two sons, Jeefra and Pitru, attempting to kill an osprey, later known to be Pandion Piketalon.
+The novel begins with Riggu Felis, European wildcat warlord of Green Isle, and his two sons, Jeefra and Pitru, attempting to kill an osprey, later known to be Pandion Piketalon.
 Riggu scorns his sons' attempts to kill the osprey and jumps into the fray himself, attempting to scare it into submission.
 The osprey is not intimidated and sinks his talons into the cat's face, flying into the air with him.
 The wildcat drops to the ground with half of his face torn off.
 Because of this incident, the wildcat orders all birds on Green Isle to be slain.

 Tiria Wildlough is daughter of Banjon Wildlough, the Skipper of Otters at Redwall Abbey.
 One afternoon, she and a few friends go out into Mossflower Woods to gather some wood, and along the way they run into some trouble in the form of a small but ferocious vermin band terrorizing Pandion.
 Tiria and her friends manage to fight them off, but the vermin swear revenge.